 It must have hurt.
 In New Zealand, they’ve created a network of luxury lodges that stretch from the tip of the North Island to the bottom of the South.
-As we wrote about in Discovery, they are doing great business, and are a fine advertisement for the country.
+They are doing great business, and are a fine advertisement for the country.

 But until recently, Aussie offerings of really beautiful, high-end resorts and hotels were scattered pretty thinly across the country.

 That’s changing.
 Luxury Lodges of Australia is striving to emulate the success of its neighbours across the Tasman Sea.
-Together with our sister magazine, Silkroad, we’ve been visiting several of them to see how Australian designers and owners are interpreting the needs of a highly mobile and super-demanding audience.
+We’ve been visiting several of them to see how Australian designers and owners are interpreting the needs of a highly mobile and super-demanding audience.

 New South Wales

 Looking out from a steep, sandstone cliff in the Bouddi National Park, I can see the outer suburbs of Woy Woy, a town that had a racy reputation back in the 1920s and ’30s but has now become a thoroughly respectable, unflashy place popular with retirees.